Profile Engineering & LinkedIn Optimisation for Software Developers

 • PDF vs. DOCX – when in doubt, submit DOCX unless specifically asked for PDF

-The right order for a developer resume in 2026:
+The right order for a developer professional profile in 2026:

 1. Name & Contact – name, email, LinkedIn URL, GitHub URL, city/country